renatoGarcia/icecream-cpp/README.md

 ### Printing logic

-The preference to print a type `T` is to use the overloaded function `operator<<(ostream&, T)` always when it is available.
+When printing a type `T`, the precedence is use an overloaded function `operator<<(ostream&, T)` always when it is available.
 The exceptions to that rule are strings (C strings, `std::string`, and `std::string_view`), `char` and bounded arrays.
 Strings will be enclosed by `"`, `char` will be enclosed by `'`, and arrays are considered iterables rather than let decay to raw pointers.

 In general, if an overload of `operator<<(ostream&, T)` is not available to a type `T`, a call to `IC(t)` will result on a compiling error.
 All exceptions to that rule, when IceCream-Cpp will print a type `T` even without a `operator<<` overload are discussed below.
-Note however that if a user implements a custom `operator<<(ostream&, T)` that will take precedence and used instead.
+Note however that even to those, if a user implements a custom `operator<<(ostream&, T)` that will take precedence and used instead.

 #### C strings

 C strings are ambiguous.
 Should a `char* foo` variable be interpreted as a pointer to a single `char` or as a null-terminated string?
 Likewise, is the `char bar[]` variable an array of single characters or a null-terminated string?
-Is `char baz[3]` an array with three single characters or a string of size three?
+Is `char baz[3]` an array with three single characters or is it a string of size two plus a `'\0'`?

 Each one of those interpretations of `foo`, `bar`, and `baz` would be printed in a distinct way.
 To the code: